ks982579/rust-quiz-web-app/docs/design.md

 Check out [Using Rust and Leptos to build beautifyl, declarative UIs | LogRocket.com](https://blog.logrocket.com/using-rust-leptos-build-beautiful-declarative-uis/).
 The `trunk` crate is a bundler.
-It will compile Rust to WASM and bundle in the `frontend/dist` directory
+It will compile Rust to WASM and bundle in the `frontend/dist` directory Since it is SPA, going to follow "component-based architecture.
+There is a book "React Application Architecture for Production" by Alan Alickovic that begins a project structure overview section on page 28.

 ### Backend